WVURAIL/dspira/pages/software.md

 The existing telescope lessons describe Ubuntu and GNU Radio with a compatible SDR receiver.
 Check your computer, receiver model, and GNU Radio version together.
 Installation success alone does not verify receiver operation or calibration.

-**Generation checks pass on GNU Radio 3.10.9.2.** All seven applications generate Python successfully with their required block definitions installed.
+**Generation checks pass on GNU Radio 3.10.9.2.** All seven applications generate Python successfully with the DSPIRA blocks installed.
 Generated Python also passes syntax checks.
 Receiver operation and hardware calibration still need testing.
 Read the [compatibility results and remaining checks](https://github.com/WVURAIL/dspira-software/blob/main/docs/KNOWN_ISSUES.md) before using these applications in class.